-I mean, if you're not an astronomer – that is: a vitamin D deficient long-hair who spends all night staring at a computer monitor filled with mathematical gibberish instead of watching reality TV like normal people – why do you care?
+I mean, if you're not an astronomer – that is: a vitamin D deficient long-hair who spends all night staring at a computer monitor filled with mathematical gibberish instead of watching Bang Bang Theory like normal people – why do you care?

 No, really, why do you care?

 You have no goddamned idea, do you?

 It’s not something you need to deal with on a daily basis.
 Hell, it's not even in the bible, is it?

 And let’s be honest, shall we?
 The closest most Americans get to astronomy is watching Dancing With The Stars and giggling over the pronunciation of Uranus.

 So, I’ll ask again: why does anybody care what the hell science calls the damned rock?

 Hell, Clyde Tombaugh could have just made the whole thing up...

 Clyde.
 Clyde Tombaugh.
 American astronomer.
 The guy who “discovered” Pluto back in 1930.
 You know, Clyde Tombaugh.
 I mean, you're all over the whole Pluto thing, right?
 Probably have Clyde's swimsuit poster on your bedroom wall.
 Oh, sure, Clyde.
 Clyde Tombaugh.
 Big fan.
 Saw the movie with Brad Pitt as Tomblargh, that’s the one with the sparkly vampire zombie Nazis, right?